Shara (god): Associations with other deities

 Inanna of Zabalam was regarded as Shara's mother.
 Julia M. Asher-Greve notes that it is possible Shara was assigned as a son to Inanna, usually regarded as childless, only to make it possible to apply the epithet ama ("mother") to her.
 She states that its primary purpose was to serve as a "metaphor for divine authority, particularly over cities and states."
 According to Manuel Molina, it simply reflected the close political relation between Umma and Zabalam.
 The latter city corresponds to modern Tell Ibzeikh in Iraq.
 Next to Inanna of Uruk, Nisaba and Ezina, its tutelary deity is one of the oldest goddesses attested in Sumerian texts.
 Joan Goodnick Westenholz concluded that the tutelary goddess of Zabalam most likely initially had distinct character from Inanna.
-She proposed that the goddess Nin-UM (reading and meaning of the second sign are unknown), who in an Early Dynastic zame hymn is identified with Inanna of Zabalam, might have been the original deity of this city.
+She proposed that the goddess Nin-UM (reading and meaning of the second sign are unknown), who in one of the Early Dynastic Zame Hymns is identified with Inanna of Zabalam, might have been the original deity of this city.
 Nin-UM also shows affinity with the god of Der, Ištaran.
-In a later collection of temple hymns, Inanna of Zabalam, Inanna of Uruk, and "Inanna of Ulmaš" (Ishtar of Agade, whose temple was the E-Ulmaš) are treated as separate goddesses.
+In a later collection of hymns, the Temple Hymns, Inanna of Zabalam, Inanna of Uruk, and "Inanna of Ulmaš" (Ishtar of Agade, whose temple was the E-Ulmaš) are treated as separate goddesses.
 At the same time, Inanna of Zabalam was associated with Ninshubur and Nanaya in Umma, much like Inanna of Uruk was in her city.
 Both Inanna of Zabalam and Shara were also worshiped alongside Dumuzi.
 An association between this god and Shara is also attested in a ritual text from the Ur III period, but its character is unknown.
 The identity of Shara's father in the tradition of Umma cannot be determined with a certainty, as the most direct reference to him, the phrase aia DINGIR ù-TU-zu in a hymn, has two possible translations: "your father An who engendered you," or "your divine father who engendered you."